Skip to content

 Table of Contents

 As your business becomes profitable, your brand’s value grows.
 After investing your finances and creativity into building a recognised brand, you’re now starting to stand apart in the market.
-However, you don’t want competitors copying your brand’s distinguishing features.
-Registering a trade mark can give legal protection to the components that make up your brand – names, logos, taglines, colours and packaging.
+However, you do not want competitors copying your brand’s distinguishing features.
+Registering a trade mark can give legal protection to the components that make up your brand (names, logos, taglines, colours, sounds and even unique packaging shapes).

 This article explains why registering a trade mark is important, how you can best use one and how to complete the registration process.